skip to content

 Fine Motor Skills

-Activities as origami and sensory bin games like hide and find are great for developing this type of skill.
-A sensory bin is a tub or a large container filled with materials and objects to stimulate the five senses.
-Fill a sensory bin with your favourite fillers such as edible mud, water beads, jelly (see list of ideas below) and let your kids enjoy finding a list of tiny objects among the different textures such as small objects, shapes, their favourite toy.
+Activities such as creating origami and playing hide and seek with objects are great for developing this type of skill.
+Create your own sensory bin by taking a tub or a large container and filling it with materials and objects to stimulate the five senses; examples of favourite fillers include edible mud, water beads, or jelly.
+Then, make a list, and let your kids find tiny objects among the different textures such as small objects, shapes, their favourite toy.
 You can up the stakes by awarding points for each object and prizes for certain point milestones.

 Gross Motor Skills